RichardLuckett/10984-Deploying-and-Managing-Office-365-Hybrid-Deployments/10984B_GithubUserGuideforMCTs.md

 #### To edit files and commit changes in the online repo:

-1. In Internet Explorer, navigate to the applicable repo on GitHub, and then select the file that you want to edit.
+1. In your browser, navigate to the applicable repo on GitHub, and then select the file that you want to edit.

 2. Click the **Edit this file** icon.